 IV.
 STREET HARASSMENT AS A REPRODUCTIVE JUSTICE ISSUE

-Reproductive Justice focuses on the “control and exploitation of women’s bodies, sexuality and reproduction as an effective strategy of controlling women and communities,” because controlling a woman’s body consequently “controls her life, options, and potential.”
+Reproductive Justice focuses on the “control and exploitation of women’s bodies, sexuality and reproduction as an effective strategy of controlling women and communities, particularly those of color*” because controlling a woman’s body consequently “controls her life, options, and potential.”
 Similarly, street harassment negatively impacts and ultimately controls women (and female-identified persons) by denigrating and exploiting their physical appearance (including gender presentation and bodies), their social and community status (through stereotyping), their sexuality, and their reproductive potential.

 First and foremost, street harassment severely impacts a women’s ability to move freely physically and geographically.
 When a woman feels fear or humiliation from being harassed, she may be less likely to frequent the places the harassment is taking place.
 Unfortunately, these occurrences happen in public places, and often near or within the individual’s community, sometimes on the way to work or school.
 As a result, the woman may take a different route, avoid certain streets, or the harassment may be so frequent and distressing that she begins to abstain from going outside her own home completely, resulting in missing work, classes, and other opportunities for civic and social participation.
 Street harassment has thus been observed to cause a kind of “ghettoization women” – “a ghettoization to the private sphere of hearth and home.”